-Diluted net income per share is computed by dividing allocated net income by the weighted-average number of common shares outstanding, adjusted for the effect of dilutive stock options and non-vested restricted stock.
-Anti-dilutive stock options and non-vested stock are excluded from the calculation of diluted EPS.
+Diluted net income per share is computed by dividing allocated net income by the weighted-average number of common shares outstanding, adjusted for the effect of dilutive stock options, restricted stock units ("stock units" or "units") and non-vested restricted stock.
+Anti-dilutive stock options, units and non-vested stock are excluded from the calculation of diluted EPS.
 The computation of diluted net income per share of Class A common stock assumes that Class B common stock is converted into Class A common stock.
 Therefore, diluted net income per share is the same for both Class A and Class B common shares.
-In periods where the Company reports a net loss, the effect of anti-dilutive stock options and non-vested stock is excluded and diluted loss per share is equal to basic loss per share.
+In periods where the Company reports a net loss, the effect of anti-dilutive stock options and units is excluded and diluted loss per share is equal to basic loss per share.